rivet-lang/rive/README.md

 * **Polymorphism**: Traits, Embedded Structs and Tagged Enums are supported.
 * **Generics**: Specialize and reuse the same code for different types (**coming soon**).

+More features that will be added in the self-hosted compiler can be seen in the [roadmap](ROADMAP.md).

 ## Sample: The classic `Hello World!`

 ```swift